paveltretyakovru/darttrack/README.md

 ## Installation

 ### With dart pub
-You can use the application like a global cli application with dart pub uitilete
+You can use it like a global application
 ```bash
 dart pub global activate darttrack
 # or